Schwarber HR, Segura, Phillies top Padres 4-2, lead NLCS 2-1 – KION546

 Hoskins muffed Trent Grisham’s routine grounder to lead off the fifth for a two-base error.
 Grisham scored an unearned run on Kim’s RBI groundout that made it 3-2.

-The Phillies bullpen took over from there and won a game in front of former World Series favorites of the past such as Charlie Manuel, Ryan Howard and Matt Stairs.
+The Phillies bullpen took over from there and won a game in front of former World Series favorites of the past such as Charlie Manuel, Ryan Howard, who will throw the first pitch before Game 4, and Matt Stairs.
 Maybe this year’s team could be next.

 UP NEXT